jigpu/linuxwacom-wiki-archive/wiki/Xorg.conf.d.md

 =====================

 With X servers 1.8 and 1.9, [xorg.conf.d](xorg.conf.d "wikilink")
-configuration snippets applie only to the [ parent device (stylus)](/wiki/How_Wacom_tablets_work#Tools "wikilink") and not dependent devices like the eraser, cursor, or touch.
+configuration snippets apply only to the [ parent device (stylus)](/wiki/How_Wacom_tablets_work#Tools "wikilink") and not dependent devices like the eraser, cursor, or touch.
 In other words you can only set tablet wide settings.
 To configure dependent devices you either have